chamerling/node-socket.io-samples/README.md

 There are several ways to push data to clients:

-- STDIN of the terminal used to launch the server is pushed to the socket clients.
+- STDIN of the terminal used to launch the server is pushed to the socket clients, so use your keyboard...
 - Open your browser at http://localhost:1978/push
 - To be continued...